snpsuen/Kubernetes_CDN_VOD_Streaming/README.md

 ### 1. CDN origin on Kubernetes on cloud

-We uses a Killercoda Kubernetes playground to simiate a Kubernetes cluster running on cloud.
+We use a Killercoda Kubernetes playground to simiate a Kubernetes cluster running on cloud.
-Apply the manifest file nginx-hls.yaml from this repo to create the nginx pods and service for the CDN origin.
+Apply the manifest file [nginx-hls.yaml](artifact/nginx-hls.yaml) from this repo to create the nginx pods and service for the CDN origin.
 ```
 kubectl create -f https://raw.githubusercontent.com/snpsuen/Kubernetes_CDN_VOD_Streaming/refs/heads/main/artifact/nginx-hls.yaml
 ```
-In this example, both the nginx pods and service are named nginx-hls to focus on the delivery of HLS streaming contents by the nginx web server.
+In this example, both the nginx pods and service are named nginx-hls to emphasize the delivery of HLS streaming contents by the nginx web server.
 ```
 controlplane:~$ kubectl get pods
 NAME                         READY   STATUS    RESTARTS   AGE